"Siamese Dream was a record people could connect

 won't be back-so what's the point?", but he's not entirely convinced: "the bottom line is that none or (a very small)

-few have heard Corgan and Chamberlin's new music yet or whomever is playing bass or second guitar.
+heard Corgan and Chamberlin's new music yet or whomever is playing bass or second guitar.
 I've heard

 Auf Der Maur, Liesesang, Strawberry, and most recently, Jane's Addiction's Eric Avery-which I tells ya-ain't too